 • Post-Meeting Follow-Up: After your meeting, send a thank-you note expressing gratitude for their time.
 This not only showcases your professionalism but also keeps the lines of communication open for future interactions.

-Questions to Expect When Meeting Retail Buyer
+Questions to Expect When Meeting a Retail Buyer

 Because potential buyers will answer to senior management, they will want to be as informed as possible about your product before making a purchasing decision.
 A few typical questions you can expect are: